-The DSPXtra-HD allows the user to select where each processing path is routed to and provides output level controls.
+The DSPXtra-FM allows the user to select where each processing path is routed to and provides output level controls.
+A de-emphasis option is provided on both the analogue and digital outputs.
 The digital output sample rate can also be configured to a variety of settings.